 ICATER is a technology and universal design resource for all members of the education community to build learner capacity, and increase access to learning opportunities.

 Powerful Assistive Technology (AT) can greatly increase learning and reduce barriers for all students.
 Our purpose is to make AT available to you.
-Come and visit our lab in N168 Lindquist Center to learn all about the latest in speech to text and text to speech software, cool apps for iPad and iPod, Read and Write Gold, Blio, and other great products that reduce or eliminate barriers for all students.
+Come and visit our lab to learn all about the latest in speech to text and text to speech software, cool apps for iPad and iPod, Read and Write Gold, Blio, and other great products that reduce or eliminate barriers for all students.

 To fulfill our mission, ICATER will:

 - Maintain a lab where students can test drive AT equipment and software.

 - Provide AT instructional modules for COE graduate and undergraduate courses.

 - Provide an AT course for graduate students on technical issues, accommodations, and legal aspects.

 - Provide Web-based AT resources related to technical issues, accommodations, and legal aspects.
 The target audience is COE pre-service students, faculty, and in-service professionals.

 - Ensure students with disabilities obtain needed accommodations.